Sea scallops are a sweet and tender sea food that almost everybody loves. They’re super versatile and can be prepared in so many different ways.

 3. Spiced Pomegranate and Baby Spinach

-Make this elegant but filling dish in only 30-minutes.
-We love the recipe featured at BHG.
+Make this elegant but filling dish in only thirty-minutes.
+We love the pomegranate salad recipe featured at BHG.

 4. Brussel Sprouts With Creamy Lemon Sauce